golang/mock/sample/README.md

     interfaces from `user.go` are used.
 This demonstrates how to create mock objects, set up expectations, and so on.

-If you want to build the sample and run the test, it's best to clone the GoMock git repository into your `$GOPATH` directory so that the `go` command can deal with its dependencies:
+Use `goinstall` to get a clone of the GoMock repository into your `$GOPATH`

-    git clone https://github.com/dsymonds/gomock.git $GOPATH/src/github.com/dsymonds/gomock
+directory:

+    goinstall github.com/dsymonds/gomock

 You can build the sample package as follows: